RealImage/challenge2023/general-challenge/README.md

 You are going to help Bob to solve his problem.
 And, your solution will be helpful for many shop owners like Bob.

 Vendors specify the cost of each item in the following manner:
-Note: All costs are in rupee, Time taken to deliver is specified in minutes.
+Note: All costs are in Rupees and time taken to deliver is specified in minutes.

 Table 1: